JakeD520/Lucian/03_Episodes/S01E02/Scene 2.md

 Like something they believe they’re holding,
 even when it isn’t there.

-Evander taps ash over the cliff.
+Evander taps ash into a nearby flowerpot.

 **EVANDER**
 Shadow, symbol, object — doesn’t matter.